AnhDuc2000/test-jenkins/docs/UAT/Confluence-6.4.3-Upgrade/confluence-6.4.3-UAT-instructions.md

 # Confluence Upgrade 5.9.5 to 6.4.3 User Acceptance Testing Instructions
 ## About this document

 This document provides information and details to those users participating in the User Acceptance Testing (UAT) of the Confluence Upgrade 5.9.5 to 6.4.3.
-The upgrade date it to be announced shortly.
+The upgrade date is to be announced shortly.

 ## System Information